-Thankfully, frequent travel is no problem.
-We’ve got you covered with our top 5 low-maintenance house plants, perfect for jetsetters and black thumbs alike.
+Thankfully, we’ve got you covered with our top 6 low-maintenance houseplants, perfect for jetsetters and black thumbs alike.